alexle/alexle.github.com/posts/training-marathon.markdown

 The key to this program is the "long slow distance" (LSD) run.
 These build up weekly from 8 to 20 miles, and are meant to be run 30-90 seconds per mile *slower* than your estimated race pace.
 As for frequency, Novice 2 breaks down each week into 3 short runs, 1 long run, 1 cross-train day, and 2 rest days.

 The tricky part was figuring out how to condense 18 weeks into 9.
 I decided to focus on the middle bulk of the training, thus cutting out the short runs at the beginning and the long runs in the end.
 My reasoning was that I could tough out the early runs to catch up, and "wing" the longer distances on marathon day.
 Some plan, huh?
-The important aspect to me was building up mileage and endurance, *without* risking injury or burning myself out.
+My only concern was building up mileage and endurance, *without* risking injury or burning myself out.
+Here's how it turned out.

-With that aside, below is a short log of each training week, with primary focus on the LSD.

 ###Week 1 - 9mi LSD###

-I started on track with short runs of 2, 5, and 3mi.
+The training started with short runs of 2, 5, and 3mi.
 Heading into the 9mi LSD, I was a bit overconfident and came out too fast.
 The first 6mi went ok.
 It fell terribly apart after that.
 My pace, form, and motivation to move forward dropped dramatically until the end.

 \* Lesson: Start slower.
 Bring water and GU next time to practice fueling.

 ###Week 2 - 12mi LSD###

-The short runs were awesome this week at 2, 8, and 4mi.
+The short runs were awesome at 2, 8, and 4mi.
 I wish I could have said the same for the 12mi LSD.
 Before this run, I had never run with water or GU.
 It sounded like a good idea to fuel at the half-way point.

-I took the GU and 8oz water bottle near mile 6, about 60 minutes in.
+I took the GU and 8oz water bottle on cue at 6mi (60 minutes).
 It was then that I realized there wasn't a trash can in sight.
 As a result, I had to run with sticky fingers and trash for another mile before spotting a doggy-poop station.

 Mile 10 hit me hard.
 I felt extremely dehydrated for some reason.
 I shuffled my feet home to rehydrate, and finished the last 2 miles in pain.
-Perhaps the sudden increase in distance wasn't such a good plan.
+Perhaps the sudden increase in distance was not a good idea.

 \* Lesson: Don't wait too long to hydrate.
 Make note of nearby trash cans before you GU.

 ###Week 3 - 13mi LSD###

-I kept the short runs light this week at 3, 3, and 3mi.
+I kept the runs light this week at 3, 3, and 3mi.
 With a new plan to hydrate earlier this time, I set out on the LSD.
-This time, I hydrated at 36 minutes, followed by GU and water at 60 minutes.
+This time, I hydrated 30 minutes in, followed by GU and water at 60 minutes.
 The last 1.5mi were tough.
 Overall, the run felt great.
 It was my best LSD yet.
 I secretly wished the marathon was next week so I could obliterate it.

 I began to notice a trend with the LSD's.
 The final miles each week were really, really hard.
 I can now see why many people advise not to increase your weekly mileage by more than 10 percent over the previous week.